-Former NBA great Michael Jordan officially hung up his sneakers in 2003, but his signature line lives on with forward-thinking designs such as the Air Jordan XXXI.
+Former NBA great Michael Jordan officially hung up his sneakers in 2003, but his signature line lives on with forward-thinking designs such as the Air Jordan XXXII.

-LeBron James’ latest signature sneaker debuted in December, and since then, Nike’s had a hard time keeping them on the shelves.
+LeBron James’ latest signature sneaker debuted in March 2018, and since then, Nike’s had a hard time keeping them on the shelves.
 With its top of the line hexagonal Zoom Air cushioning, this is one of the best on-court rides around.
 An added bonus, it’s currently on sale for 30 percent off.

 James Harden’s first signature sneaker was a long time coming, but Adidas delivered in a big way with the Harden Vol. 1, which features a knitted construction and full-length Boost cushioning.

 Nike Zoom KDX

 Kevin Durant’s latest Nike signature model is a strong contender for his best yet.
 It’s cushioned with visible Zoom Air and features a sock-like Flyknit upper.
 Plus, it’s also been reduced by 30 percent on Nike.com.